mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** What about if you get compulsive about the schedule?
 That’s attachment.

-**Katagiri:** Who follows the schedule?
+**Katagiri Roshi:** Who follows the schedule?

 **Person:** *[Laughing]* Everybody follows the schedule.
 Then I have to, too.

-**Katagiri:** But individually, who follows the schedule?
+**Katagiri Roshi:** But individually, who follows the schedule?

 **Person:** What do you mean, like I do?

-**Katagiri:** Yes, you do.
+**Katagiri Roshi:** Yes, you do.
 Subject.
 Without subject, schedule doesn’t make sense.
 So [usually you see] here is the object, so-called schedule, and then the schedule doesn’t care.
 Whether you follow it or you don’t follow it, schedule is schedule.
 But you should follow the schedule, then there is something that happens between the subject and the object.
 Who creates something between the subject and object?
 You. *[He laughs.]*

 So, object is very natural and something as it is.
 So you just follow the schedule.
 But you don’t want to follow the schedule sometimes, because we are thinking, we have lots of images, we have lots of ideas, excitement, and imagination, many things.
 So if you see the schedule, your mind goes away, thinking something.
 But the schedule is always in front of you, that’s why you have to come back.
 The schedule pulls you, catches you, takes you immediately.
 If you want to go somewhere, the schedule catches you, takes you back to the schedule.
 So there is no subjectivity there, always schedule.
 Do you understand?
 At that time, you’re really anxious about the schedule, so naturally you hate the schedule.
 Is that alright?

 **Person:** Well, it seems a little funny to me.
 I understand what you’re saying in general, but it seems like sometimes it just doesn’t work, sometimes it’s unnatural to follow the schedule.
 You can just sit sometimes.
 So that you’re rushing to zazen in order to get peace of mind?
 That doesn’t make sense to me.

-**Katagiri:** Well, I think maybe time is not always a favorable thing for you, but regardless of whether you feel favorable or unfavorable, time is going.
+**Katagiri Roshi:** Well, I think maybe time is not always a favorable thing for you, but regardless of whether you feel favorable or unfavorable, time is going.
 And all you have to do is just tune into that rhythm of time.
 Monastic life and religious life tries to guide people to tune into that rhythm of time.
 Sometimes you don’t like it, sometimes it is not reasonable.
 Sometimes it is reasonable.
 We have to experience both.
 And then, you have to understand the depth of human life, where you are.
 What is the stream of time?
 What is the change of human life?

 I don’t think it is most important what you feel.
 The schedule is very reasonable or unreasonable – it is secondary.
 But whatever you feel through that, through the feelings and ideas you should understand where you are.
 This is monastic life.